aditya-bhaumik/Pathsphere/CODE_OF_CONDUCT.md

 ## Enforcement

 Any violations of this Code of Conduct may result in actions by project maintainers, including warnings, temporary bans, or permanent removal from the platform.
+ ##  Benefits
+ The advantages of working in Pathsphere is it not only gives you knowlegde about interactions with experts but also enhances your resume .

 ## Conclusion

 By contributing to PathSphere, you agree to abide by this Code of Conduct.
 Let’s work together to create a community that fosters growth, inclusivity, and collaboration.